betaflight/betaflight/docs/Battery.md

 # Battery Monitoring

-Cleanflight has a battery monitoring feature.
+INAV has a battery monitoring feature.
 The voltage of the main battery can be measured by the system and used to trigger a low-battery warning [buzzer](Buzzer.md), on-board status LED flashing and LED strip patterns.

 Low battery warnings can: